Plant Essential Nutrients

-Johann Baptista van Helmholt did an experiment in the early 1600’s where he carefully measured the mass of the soil in a pot, then grew a tree from seed in it for five years without removing or adding soil.
+Johann Baptista van Helmholt did an experiment in the early 1600’s where he carefully weighed the soil in a pot, then grew a tree from seed in it for five years without removing or adding soil.
 At the end of the experiment he weighed the tree and found it weighed 72 kg.
-When he weighed the pot he found that it had lost just 60 grams.
-Where did the remaining 71 kg, 940 grams of tree come from?
-From water and thin air.
+When he weighed the pot he found that the soil had lost just 60 grams.
+Where did the remaining 99.91% of tree come from?
+Almost all of the tree’s “body” came from water and thin air.

 It’s not what you might guess.
 Even the largest redwoods are made almost entirely out of air and water!
 But the fact of the matter is that those small amount of nutrients that come from the soil are in fact critical.
 Plants can’t grow and reproduce without them.

 There are 17 identified elements that are necessary for plant growth.
 Three of them, carbon, oxygen and hydrogen, are the fundamental building blocks of life on Earth.
 These are taken up by the plant as water, carbon dioxide and oxygen and they go into making most of the 72 kg mass of Johann’s tree.
 The rest are discussed below.